ilyarudyak/SuperDuo/README.md

 5. We add scan functionality to `MainActivity` and a `Scanner` button to `ActionBar`.
 We use `ZXing` library as described in Mark Murphy manual.
 After scanning is performed we create new BookSearchFragment with ISBN field filled in.
 Fragment behavior after that depends on live search option.
 6. We use `Picasso library` to download book covers.
 And we refactor book details layout - it renders poorly on our devices (Nexus 5 etc.) both for portrait and landscape.
 7. We add `setRetainInstance(true)` to retain fragment instance after configuration change (usually - after rotation).

+### BookAdapter
+We've added authors to adapter instead of subtitle - a lot of books just don't have a subtitle.
+We also use Picasso to download a cover of a book.

 ## Design
 ### Buttons